pokumars/nextjs-team-divider/scratchpad.md

 - i want to select a bunch of players and bulk-modify their skill level + or -
 - I want to decide what are the elements that get copied when I click the copy button - team name, shirt color, relative team strength
 -

+What was I working on PlayersSection. delete -> modify dialog remake dialog later (-> add dialog)

+then when you find the commonality between the 2 you make them share that common component